Top 45 SQL Coding Interview Questions and Answers (with Tips)

 END

-Q41.
-What is the SQL query to use dynamic SQL?
+Q40.
+What is the SQL query used for dynamic SQL?

 Sample Answer: Dynamic SQL allows us to construct SQL statements at runtime.
 This is particularly useful for building flexible queries: